unreno/syryu/README.md

 ... and put it in your PATH or call it from where it is.

+This script uses `jq` which can be acquired at https://github.com/stedolan/jq

 If you've made it this far, you have installed and configured the aws cli.
 You have also created a ssh key pair.